Seven of Seven: Anime synopsis

-Each Nana grabs one of the crystals that formed from the one crystal her grandfather was trying to harden in the microwave and realizes it gives her super powers, she can fly, has super strength and super speed.
+Each Nana grabs one of the crystals that formed from the one crystal her grandfather was trying to harden in the microwave and realizes it gives her superpowers, she can fly, has super strength and super speed.
 This leads to a chase between the original Nana, and the new six sides of her personality who are all fighting as they fly and destroy parts of town over who will give the cake to Yuichi.
-When they finally finish, they once again prove they are all parts of the same Nana as they are all too scared to approach him and hand him the cake.
+But once they're finally done fighting, they once again prove that all seven Nanas are still the same person as they all find themselves too nervous to approach Yuichi and actually give him the cake.

-The crystals also hold another power seen later on as Nana wears a costume from an anime she (and the other Nanas) loved as a child called the "Nana Rangers".
-While they are wearing the costume and at the same time carrying their crystals the prop costumes turn into the real "Nana Rangers" costumes allowing them at times to be Superheroes, and also all show themselves in public at once, since Nana and the others realize the danger of all being seen at the same time without masks or some way of hiding that they are all the same person.
+The crystals also hold another power seen later on as Nana wears a costume from an anime series that she (and the other Nanas) loved as a child called the "Nana Rangers".
+While they are wearing the costume and at the same time carrying their crystals the prop costumes turn into the real "Nana Rangers" costumes allowing them at times to be Superheroes, and also all show themselves in public at once, since Nana and the others realize the danger of all being seen at the same time without some way of hiding that they're all the same person.

-After they had settled on their roles, the 7 Nanas also face the fact that if the crystals are not reintegrated within a year after the split, all 7 of them will disappear.
+After they had settled on their roles, the 7 Nanas also face the fact that if the crystals aren't reintegrated within a year after the split, all 7 of them will disappear.
 Later, the 8th one appears causing chaos.